Malta entry requirements for Peru passport holders

 Hotel booking or host invitation

-Have a hotel confirmation, Airbnb booking, or a letter from your host ready.
-Officers occasionally ask for it, especially if you arrive without a clear itinerary.
+Carry a hotel confirmation, Airbnb receipt, or a letter from your host.
+Border officers occasionally ask where you're staying, especially if you arrive without a clear itinerary.

 Recommended